- “Cars are not safe.”

 Does Therapy Help After a Car Accident?

 Therapy after a traumatic car accident can help you begin to live life free from PTSD symptoms.
 Therapy can help you cope with the negative emotions you may be experiencing after the accident.
+Therapy can help you:- Process your experience and understand your emotions so they don’t overwhelm you

 - Learn techniques to help you deal with the negative effects of the traumatic car accident such as nightmares, flashbacks, or anxiety